What is an influencer, and what can they do for your business? You’ve come to the right place to find out!

-Do you want to increase brand awareness or make more sales?
+For example, you may want to increase brand awareness or make more sales.
 These are the two most common goals of influencer marketing campaigns, but achieving them requires significantly different strategies.

-If you want to make more sales, for instance, you may choose to focus on micro-influencers who have small but engaged audiences.
-If you care about raising brand awareness, however, it will probably be better to work with a handful of macro and mega influencers.
+Let’s say you want to make more sales.
+In that case, you may focus on micro-influencers with small but engaged audiences.
+However, if you care about raising brand awareness, it’s probably better to work with a handful of macro and mega-influencers.

 Think About Your Audience

-As a marketer, you already have a solid idea of the audience you should be targeting for your brand.
-To locate the ideal influencer, you need to take it one step further and think about the types of topics, blogs, and Twitter handles that your audience would follow.
+As a marketer, you already have a solid idea of the audience you should target for your brand.
+However, to locate the ideal influencer, you need to take it one step further and consider the types of topics, blogs, and Twitter handles your audience would follow.

-Since I market a blogger outreach tool for my company, the influencers that I target are PR and marketing blogs that focus on content and influencer marketing.
-Followers of these blogs usually are PR professionals and marketers who want to keep up with the latest technology and trends in their field.
+Since I market a blogger outreach tool for my company, the social media influencers I target are PR and marketing bloggers focusing on content and influencer marketing.
+Followers of these blogs are usually PR professionals and marketers who want to keep up with the latest technology and trends.

 Thus, hopefully, they find my company relevant when a blogger they follow recommends it.
-However, had I gone after bloggers who write about finance, even though a particular blogger might like my software, their audience most likely wouldn’t care.
+However, had I gone after bloggers who write about finance, their audience most likely wouldn’t care.

 With your goals and target audience established, you can start to find influencers who are a great fit for your brand.
-There are three factors I recommend bearing in mind when choosing influencers.
+There are three factors I recommend considering when choosing influencers.

-Context: Is your influencer a contextual fit?
+- Context: Is your social media influencer a contextual fit?
 This is the most important characteristic when targeting the right influencers for your brand.
-For example, Justin Bieber is known as one of the most “influential” social media users with his 37+ million followers.
-Would his tweet about your software really bring in sales, though?
-Probably not, because the target audience for tech software and Justin’s target audience aren’t the same; his endorsement isn’t really relevant.
+For example, Justin Bieber is among the most influential social media users, with 37+ million followers.
+Would his tweet about your software bring in sales?

-Reach: In addition to wanting an influencer from your field, you also want them to have reach.
-This is so they can share their awesome content or positive recommendation of your brand with as many of the right people as possible.
+- Reach: In addition to wanting an influencer from your field, they’ve got to have reach.
+You want influencers to share their awesome content or positive recommendation of your brand with as many of the right people as possible.
 If your online business sold clothes for “tweens,” then maybe a mention to 37 million girls from Justin Bieber wouldn’t be so bad after all.

 Where to Look for Your Ideal Influencer

-The final step in getting started with influencer marketing is to find those influencers who meet all of the criteria we’ve listed above.
+The final step in getting started with influencer marketing is finding influencers who meet the criteria we’ve listed above.
 Here are my favorite ways of finding them.

 Social Media Monitoring